 Cifte Medrese: detail of the hospital portal showing a star-based decoration

 Cifte Medrese is so named because it consists of two adjacent buildings.
 The eastern one was a darussifa, a medical school built by Sultan Giyaseddin Kaykhusraw in 1206.
 The other was founded as a hospital by his sister Gevher Nesibe Sultan, who is buried in a turbe inside the building.
 The complex is the oldest hospital in Anatolia.
 The hospital has a finely decorated southern portal.
-Today the building continues to serve a medical function as it is used by the administration of the Kayseri medical school.
+Today the building continues to serve a medical function as it is used by the Kayseri medical school.

 Haci Kilic Medrese and Camii: (left) overall view; (right) medrese portal

 The design of Cifte Medrese influenced the construction of Haci Kilic Medrese and Camii, a nearby complex built in 1249, when the Sultanate of Rum was split into three smaller states which were all vassals of the Mongol Empire.
 The mosque and the adjoining medrese have identical portals (the minaret is a modern addition).
-Maybe because it was located outside the city wall, the complex has the appearance of a fortified site.
+Maybe because it was located outside the walls, the complex has the appearance of a fortified site.

-(left) Haci Mehmet Pacha Camii known as Kursunlu (lead dome) Camii (1574); (right) Rasit Efendi Library (1796)
+(left) Haci Mehmet Pacha Camii aka Kursunlu (lead dome) Cami (1574), a detail of which is shown in the image used as background for this page; (right) Rasit Efendi Library (1796)

 Towards the end of the XIVth century the Ottomans conquered Kayseri, but after they were defeated in 1402 by Timur the city was assigned to the Karamanids and later on was ruled by local beys.

-Eventually Sultan Selim I (1512-1520) expanded the Ottoman Empire eastwards and Kayseri was annexed to it.
+Eventually Sultan Selim I expanded the Ottoman Empire eastwards and Kayseri was annexed to it.

 The introduction of Ottoman jurisdiction meant that Christian families were subject to the devsirme tax.
 They were exempted from joining the army, but one of their children could be taken and trained to become a member of the Janissary corps, which directly served the Sultan.
 The first implementation of this rule in the region of Kayseri led to the enrolment of a young man aged 23, who was to become the greatest Ottoman architect.
 He was given the Islamic name of Sinan.
 After he became the supervisor of all constructions in the Ottoman empire Mimar (Architect) or Mimar Koca (the Great Architect) were added to his name.
-A mosque built in Kayseri in 1574 is attributed to him (see his masterpiece at Edirne).
+A mosque of Kayseri is attributed to him (see his masterpiece at Edirne).